Categories

 • Wanting to get a better understanding of the ideas and practices of contemporary art.

-• Having a reason to visit cities e.g. to look at how different cities approached their use of public art.
+• Delving more into how cities work, and the changing nature of urban living.
+Having a reason to visit cities e.g. to look at how different cities approached their use of public art.

-• To get more focused on writing – maybe producing around 8 or 12 very varied books.
+• To get more focused on writing in a range of ways and for a variety of purposes – maybe producing around 8 or 12 very different books.

 • Exploring ideas, researching in a quite general way, puzzling over some social issues – and jotting my thoughts onto a dedicated website.